szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Summon Cow: Because it's a cow falling on you, duh
 - Glitterdust: It's just a ton of conjured sparkly dust that blinds and makes enemies visible.
 Can be dispelled
 - Magical Stone: because you're just hurling a stone magically
-- Call Lightning: because the druid is beckoning the skies to shoot lightning onto your foes, which means it's not exactly the same as Lightning Bolt, which is generated directly from the wizard
+- Call Lightning / Cloudburst: because the druid is beckoning the skies to shoot lightning onto your foes, which means it's not exactly the same as Lightning Bolt, which is generated directly from the wizard
 - Summon Insects/Insect Plague/Creeping Doom: It's conjured insects doing damage.
 Can be dispelled though.
 - Nature's Beauty: You're blinding or killing others by the shock, which is something that is the result of plain perception, so I don't think it makes much sense to be affected by magic resistance
 - Storm of Vengeance: Because it's a spell that causes the skies and the earth to go crazy.
 It might make it more useful in some instances, and not just as a way to kill <=8 HD or to interrupt spellcasters
+- Mold Touch: The druid is sending aggressive brown mold that spreads quickly.
+- Smashing Wave.
+It's conjured water.
+A tiny tsunami.
+- Shout / Great Shout: It's... a shout?
+- Acid Rain: It's conjured acid rain.
+- Thorn Spray: Because they're thorns.

 Overall this should make all these spells more usable throughout the trilogy of games, especially against enemies such as drow, who have a very high chance of resisting magic.